Why Does Resistance Increase with Temperature? | Electrical Engineering Explained

 • Temperature rise in electrical machines increases copper losses due to higher resistance.

 Resistance increases with temperature in conductors because atomic vibrations increase electron collisions, reducing their mobility.
 This property is expressed using the temperature coefficient of resistance, which is positive for conductors.
-Understanding this behavior is crucial in designing efficient electrical systems and minimizing power losses.
+Understanding this behaviour is crucial in designing efficient electrical systems and minimising power losses.

 FAQs on Resistance and Temperature

-1. Why does resistance of a conductor increase with temperature?
+1. Why does the resistance of a conductor increase with temperature?

 Because atomic vibrations increase, causing more collisions with free electrons, which reduces current flow.